jessewaites/twitter_image_tag/README.md

 # TwitterImageTag

+UPDATE: Unfortunatley this gem does not work anymore.
+Thanks, Elon!

 This gem allows you to easily add Twitter Avatar Images to your Ruby / Rails app views.
 Based on the Twitter v1.1 API, the primary usage would be for building out quick prototypes, or bypassing the need to have users upload their own avatar images.